-- nView Task Switcher.
+• nView Task Switcher.
 When enabled, nView adds a desktop switcher in addition to the standard application tab switcher.
 By default, this additional "switch desktop" functionality is accessed through a Alt-~ keystroke combination which you can change through options in the Hot Key panel.
-See "Enable nView Task Switcher" on page 102. - Color-keyed windows allows the user to color key windows for easy identification when activating them on the desktop.
-See "Enable Windows Color Keying" on page 143. - NVKeystoneTM allows real-time image correction on portable projectors and heads-up displays.2
+See "Enable nView Task Switcher" on page 106.

+- Color-keyed windows allows the user to color key windows for easy identification when activating them on the desktop.
+See "Enable Windows Color Keying" on page 132. - NVKeystoneTM allows real-time image correction on portable projectors and heads-up displays.
+(NVKeystone is not supported on graphics cards based on the TNT, TNT2 or Vanta product families.)